-Environmental Education, STEM, Science, and Interdisciplinary Programs • Prek-12th
+Environmental Education, STEM, Science, and Interdisciplinary Programs • All ages

 Looking for an educational experience unlike anything else in the Chattahoochee Valley?
 The helpful and knowledgeable staff of Oxbow Meadows will provide your students with a unique, hands-on learning experience to enhance curriculum and state standards.
-Our field trips are correlated to Georgia Standards of Excellence and Alabama Academic Standards.
+Our field trips are correlated to Georgia Performance Standards and Alabama Courses of Study.